 A clear sense of purpose and deep-rooted values are the foundation of the person you want to be.
 Define what success means to you.
 Find ways to express your creativity to grow in new meaningful and fulfilling ways.
 Set an intention to start each day thinking of 2 or 3 values that you want to live by and act on them.

-I hope these Positive Psychology tips have inspired you to start down a new path towards a more balanced and fulfilling life.
+I hope these Positive Psychology tips support you towards a more peaceful, balanced and fulfilling life.